robchandhok/warmup/README.md

 >>> pip install warmup4ie
 ```

-After that, import the library, and away we go.
+After that, import the library, and away you go.

 ```python
 >>> import warmup4ie